The Disease That Shall Not Be Named

 , or pretty much any other ailment involving the backside or groin.

 Cancer is a special case.
 There was a time, back before anesthesia and asepsis, when most cancers were never diagnosed.
 Doctors could easily recognize breast, cervical, and vaginal cancers from an external examination, but without surgery, X-rays, or medical laboratories, they couldn't detect internal cancers.
 Because of this, cancer was seen as mainly a woman's disease, and one that could affect any woman: certainly nothing to be ashamed about in any event.
 By the early 20th century, however, X-rays and surgery had made it possible to diagnose almost any cancer.
 Unfortunately, it didn't allow them to do anything about most cancers, since patients often didn't see their doctors until the condition was terminal.
 Cancer therefore became synonymous with "death sentence" and the word gained a sinister reputation.
 Even now, when half of all cancers can be cured, the word is considered much more malevolent than it would have been in the early 1800s.
 This is why modern readers of Anthony Trollope's Barsetshire novel Doctor Thorne

 are often shocked when Trollope steps away from the church politics for a moment to frankly describe a woman dying of breast cancer, described as such.
 In his time, it wouldn't have been shocking.

-Or maybe the artist's just hedging their bets in case they got something wrong
+Its also a way for an artist to hedge their bets in case they got something wrong

-.
-Can't accuse them of portraying X Condition wrong if they never say
+, as they can't portray X Condition wrong if they never say

-it's X Condition, right?
+it's X Condition.